7 Things That Happen When You Stop Eating Meat

 Interestingly, people eating plant-based diets make little or no TMAO after a meat-containing meal, because they have a totally different gut microbiome.
 It takes only a few days for our gut bacterial patterns to change – the benefits of a plant-based diet start quickly!

-4. You’ll change how your genes work.
+4. You’ll change how your genes work when you stop eating meat.

 Scientists have made the remarkable discovery that environmental and lifestyle factors can turn genes on and off.
 For example, the antioxidants and other nutrients we eat in whole plant foods can change gene expression to optimize how our cells repair damaged DNA.
 Research has also shown that lifestyle changes, including a plant-based diet, can decrease the expression of cancer genes in men with low-risk prostate cancer.
 We’ve even seen that a plant-based diet, along with other lifestyle changes, can lengthen our telomeres—the caps at the end of our chromosomes that help keep our DNA stable.
 This might mean that our cells and tissues age more slowly, since shortened telomeres are associated with aging and earlier death.